HaakonWiland/Notes/cryptography/Cryptography concepts and theory.md

 - **Known plaintext attack:** Attacker has info about ciphertext and the plaintext generating them.
 - **Chosen plaintext attack:** Attacker knows some the ciphertext of his own chosen plaintexts.
 - **Chosen ciphertext attack:** Attacker can take arbitrary ciphertexts, and find the corresponding plaintext.
-- **Kerckhoffs principle:** Security of the cryptosystem myst lie in the choice of its keys only, everything else should be considered public knowledge.
+- **Kerckhoffs principle:** Security of the cryptosystem must lie in the choice of its keys only, everything else should be considered public knowledge.
 - **Passive attacks:** Attack that attempts to learn/make use of, the information from a system.
 Examples: **Release of message**, **Traffic analysis**.
 - **Active attacks:** Attack that attempts to alter system resources / affect their operation.
 Examples: **Replay, Data modification, Masquerade, Denial of service**
 - **Confusion:** Substitution to make the relationship between the key and ciphertext as complex as possible.
 - **Diffusion:** Transformations that dissipate the statistical properties of the plaintext across the ciphertext.
 - **Differental cryptoanalysis:** Attack based on difference between two input plaintexts that can be correlated to differences in their ciphertext.
-- Collision resistance:
-- Second preimage resistance:
-- One-wayness:
-- Birthday paradox:
-- HMAC:
-- GCM mode:
+- **Collision resistance:** Hard to find h(x) = h(y), x != y
+- **Second preimage resistance:** Given x, its hard to find y st. h(y) = h(x)
+- **One-wayness:** Function that is easy one way, but hard the other way. ex: Factorization of big numbers.
+- **Birthday paradox:** Surprisingly high chance for two people in a set to have the same birthday.
+Relatable to hash collisions.
+- **HMAC:** Construction for creating a MAC by using a hash function and a secret key.
+- **GCM mode:** Symmetric encryption mode of operation which provides confidentiality and data integrity.
-- Big O Notation:
+- **Big O Notation:** Upper bound for time/space complexity.
-- Fermat test:
-- Miller-Rabin test:
-- Factorization and discrete log. problems:
+- **Fermat test:** a^(p-1) = 1 mod p => if p satisfy for all 1 < a < p, p is probably prime else its composite.
+- **Miller-Rabin test:** More reliable but slower test of prim then fermat test.
+- **Factorization:** Decomposing number into prime factors is hard.
+- **Discrete log. problems:** Find exponent that satisfy a equation with a base, moduli and a number.
+- **Trapdoor oneway function:** A one way function, that when given some key information is easy to invert. (else its hard)
+- **RSA padding:** Extra bits (redundance and random), which results in encrypting the same plaintext twice results in different ciphertexts.
+This prevents dict-attacks and Håstand attacks.
+- **Prime number theorem:** Primes are rarer as the numbers grow larger.
+- **Square and multiply algo.:** Algo. for faster decryption / encryption in RSA.
+- **Håstads attack:** Can be done if SAME massage m is encrypted with the SAME public modulus but different ciphertext moduli (assumed to be relative prime, else we can just use Euclidean algo).
+Can then use CTR, see EX.
+5.5.
+Same exponent e also make it easier.
+- **Millers theorem:** Find discrete logarithm is as hard as to factor.

 ### **Basic encryption:**
 - **Caesar cipher:**